 This Guide Memo outlines the policy to resolve staff employee complaints at Stanford through a formal grievance process and is designed specifically for regular employees as defined in the "Applicability" section.
 The Staff Grievance Process is intended to supplement, not replace, routine and informal methods of responding to and resolving employee complaints.

 Employee complaints covered by the Staff Grievance Process include written corrective actions that are placed in an employee’s personnel file (e.g., written warnings) and involuntary terminations (including layoffs) only.
 The Staff Grievance Process does not apply to employee complaints regarding other issues such as performance appraisals, Performance Improvement Plans, compensation/benefits or job classifications.
 Information regarding resources to address workplace concerns can be found at Address a Workplace Concern.

-Applies to all regular employees as defined in Guide Memo 2.2.2: Definitions.
-It does not apply to:
+Applies to all regular employees as defined in Guide Memo 2.2.1: Definitions.

 b.
 Support Person

 In the case of a grievance that is heard by a Grievance Advisory Board, the employee may choose to have a support person accompany them to the grievance hearing.
 The employee may select any one university employee who: